 Cell phones are popular in Cameroon and can easily be purchased in all major cities for less than $40.
 Most trainees purchase a cell phone shortly after arrival in Cameroon (cell phones from the United States will not work in Cameroon unless they are GSM phones).
 It is easy to dial the U.S. from a cell phone and it usually costs about $0.25 a minute.
 PCVs with adequate internet connections may also be able to Skype, but be aware that low bandwidth can make this difficult.

 Internet is widely available throughout Cameroon, though many Volunteers will only have intermittent access.
-At the Peace Corps office in Yaoundé, Volunteers have access to computers with high-speed Internet connections.
+At the Peace Corps office in Yaoundé and at satellite offices in regions, Volunteers have access to computers with high-speed Internet connections.
 Many Volunteers brings laptop computers to Cameroon.
 Note: Peace Corps/Cameroon cannot provide technical support and will not reimburse you for any needed repairs.
 Computers and other high-value items also heighten your exposure to opportunistic theft.
 Be sure to insure any high-value items as the Peace Corps will not reimburse for loss or theft.

 Housing and Site Location